 If you do not find it, you need to create it.
 To do so, right-click on space area on the right-hand side, select New > String value.
 Name it as IsShortcut.
 There is no need to set any value.

 You need to check another value.
 So now navigate to this path-

 On the right-hand side, you should find a Default string value.
 Make sure the following value is set as default-

-Now a wrong or missing image path can create such problem on Windows.
+Now a wrong or missing image path can create such problems on Windows.
 Almost every app has a particular image path, and you need to check whether it is currently present or not.
-For doing this navigate to this path-
+For doing this, navigate to this path-

 On the right-hand side, you should find a string value called ImagePath.

 Make sure it has a valid value.
 It should point to the exe file for that program – which is throwing up this error.

 Finally, you might want to open Control Panel and set the Default Programs.
 In Windows 11/10, you can also press Win+I to open the Settings app and select System.
 Next, scroll down to Default Apps in the left pane and set the defaults here.

 Related: MS-settings:display, This file does not have an app associated with it for performing this action.